 Drinking When Stressed

 Life can be stressful, it’s a natural reaction when you are stressed to seek something out that will calm you down.
 Nobody wants to be stressed and when it hits a high level it can seem inescapable.
-Some people meditate, exercise, cook a nice meal for themselves if they want to wind down.
+Some people meditate, exercise, and cook a nice meal for themselves if they want to wind down.
 Drinking is another option but a rather dangerous one.
 Sure it does the job almost instantly but this is something that can really bring you down the road to full-blown alcoholism.
 Drinking to deal with anxiety and problems is very dangerous and a terrible coping mechanism.
 It’s terrible because the relief is only temporary, once the alcohol wears off the problem is still there.
 That can cause someone to drink even more.

 If you can relate to any of these issues, please reflect on your recent past and see if you may need something like a treatment center.
 If you know someone who has these signs, I’m sure many of us do.
 Approach them and show them your concern.
 As I said at the beginning of this article, less than 10% of alcoholics seek out treatment.
 Something needs to be done about that.

 Daniel Wittler is a writer in recovery from South Florida.
 He advocates for ways to recover from drug/alcohol addiction and likes to share his story to show that absolutely anyone can get sober.